huddle-brasil/emotion-classifier/README.md

 - npm cors

 ## 2 Database
 We use the NoSQL database, MongoDB.
-For this we use their's cloud service called Atlas.
+For this we use their's cloud service called Atlas.<br/>
 - Website: https://www.mongodb.com/cloud/atlas
 - Doc: https://docs.atlas.mongodb.com/getting-started/